MicrosoftDocs/azure-docs/articles/cognitive-services/Face/Overview.md

 Face detection is required as a first step in all the other scenarios.
 The Detect API detects human faces in an image and returns the rectangle coordinates of their locations.
 It also returns a unique ID that represents the stored face data, which is used in later operations to identify or verify faces.

 Optionally, face detection can also extract a set of face-related attributes, such as head pose, age, emotion, facial hair, and glasses.
 These attributes are general predictions, not actual classifications.
-Some attributes are useful to ensure that your application is getting high-quality face data when users add themselves to a Face service (for example, it could reject photos where the user is wearing sunglasses).
+Some attributes are useful to ensure that your application is getting high-quality face data when users add themselves to a Face service (for example, your application could advise users to take off their sunglasses if the user is wearing sunglasses).

 > [!NOTE]
 > The face detection feature is also available through the [Computer Vision service](../computer-vision/overview.md).
-However, if you want to do further Face operations like Identity verification, Find Similar, or Face grouping, you should use this service instead.
+However, if you want to use other Face operations like Identify, Verify, Find Similar, or Face grouping, you should use this service instead.

 ![An image of a woman and a man, with rectangles drawn around their faces and age and gender displayed](./Images/Face.detection.jpg)